 - Listen to another podcast on this topic with Bishop Stephen Cottrell (March 2010).

 The first responsibility of leadership is to enable a church to discover and understand a God-given vision.
-According to American church growth expert Bill Hybels, vision is 'a picture of the future that produces passion in people'.
 Every church needs this.
 A church without a vision is like an orchestra without a score.

 Leadership is about going somewhere, and the 'sense of direction' should be clear and compelling.
 Before working out the direction to follow, a church needs to be clear about its mission, identity and values.
 And as they move on to discern God's vision for them, they will need to remember that the best way to achieve ownership of vision is through involvement in the process of discovering the vision.